IIIF/api/source/presentation/4.0/model.md

 When Annotations are used to associate content resources with a Canvas, the content resource is linked in the `body` of the Annotation.
 The URI of the Canvas _MUST_ be repeated in the `target` property of the Annotation, or the `source` property of a Specific Resource used in the `target` property.
 Content that is to be rendered as part of the Container _MUST_ be associated by an Annotation that has the `motivation` value `painting`.

-Annotations _SHOULD NOT_ use the `bodyValue` property defined by the Web Annotation Data Model, but instead use the more consistent TextualBody class.
+Annotations in IIIF _SHOULD NOT_ use the `bodyValue` property defined by the Web Annotation Data Model, but instead use the more consistent TextualBody class.

 __Properties__<br/>
 An Annotation _MUST_ have the following properties: [id](#id), [type](#type), [target](#target), [motivation](#motivation).<br/><br/>